skip to Main Content

 I have counseled many individuals in these and similar circumstances who are so concerned about finances, they are virtually paralyzed with fear and unable to take action.
 I cannot over emphasize the fact that there are solutions to these and other concerns with regard to maintaining a couple’s financial stability during the divorce process.

 In my experience, couples can often agree upon reasonable, temporary financial arrangements, through their attorneys, that will tide them over until the divorce is final.
 One attorney can draft a Temporary Orders document that outlines all the financial details agreed on.
 This document is then signed by each spouse and filed with the court.
-Agreeing on temporary orders at this stage moves the process along, alleviates fears and avoids incurring additional legal fees from going to court.

 As far as paying attorney’s fees, many lawyers today accept credit cards, or offer online payment programs.
 This is an option to consider if couples are cash strapped, or want to preserve what cash reserves they have for unexpected expenses during divorce.